fish520/dir-walker/README.md

 # dir-walker
 An safe, simple realization to traverse an directory in an asynchronous way, recursively, with pausable &amp; resumable feature.

+**graceful features**

++ simple and efficient, without any dependencies.
++ fully asynchronous.
++ pausable and resumable, with easy control API.

 ## Install

 ```bash